dmmuralitharan/react-template/BUILD_GUIDELINES.md

 1. Generate the test environment build as `/dist` folder.
 2. Start a preview server in test mode.

-Following these guidelines will ensure a smooth build process and maintain project consistency.

 ## Step 3: Create and Manage Build Artifacts

 After generating the build, follow these steps to organize and store the build files: